|

 1.

 Cangwu literally suggests the dense foliage of wu trees.
 For more on wu trees see wutong, a wood commonly used for making qin tops.
-However, dictionaries seem to refer to Cangwu mainly as a geographical term.
-Thus, 32425.112 has for Cangwu: 1. district in Guangxi; 2. commandery in Guangxi; 3.
-Mountain in a.
-Jiangsu and b.
-Hunan (also called 九疑 Jiu Yi); 4. a road in Guangxi.
-Only 3.b. is identified with Shun.
-(9/507 does not have cangwu.)
-The 1549 preface clearly uses "Cangwu" as a place name, but see the commentary with the Kuian Qinpu illustration.
+However, dictionaries seem to refer to Cangwu mainly as a geographical term (see Cangwu below).
+The 1525 afterword also clearly uses "Cangwu" as a place name, though see the commentary with the Kuian Qinpu illustration.

 (Return)